 CORE by greenTEG AG

-CORE claims to be the "only wearable non-invasive, continuous, and accurate Core Body Temperature monitoring solution", estimating core temperature from a rechargeable 5x4cm heat flux and skin temperature sensor (see below).
+CORE claims to be the "only wearable non-invasive, continuous, and accurate Core Body Temperature monitoring solution", estimating core temperature from a rechargeable 5x4cm heat flux and skin temperature sensor (see above).
 The sensor is attached below the armpit by adhesive patch or a wearable band (like a heart rate monitor).
 The battery lasts for multiple days when transmitting and for weeks in stand-by mode.
 The product website claims that "the accuracy of CORE has been validated in an independent clinical study" and provides a "download" validation link that opens five slides from CORE spruiking accuracy but without the associated published independent research.
 Our disappointment was short-lived as independent research has been published regarding CORE accuracy.
 The study employed both cool and warm/hot environmental conditions for exercise that produced almost 12,000 data points, including many >38.5ºC, with the researchers stating that "the results obtained do not support the manufacturer’s claim that the CORE sensor provides a valid measure of core body temperature".
 You can read the full paper here.

 Utilising a similar sized sensor (~5x6cm) to CORE that attaches to the upper arm with a band, Kenzen claims its system provides "continuous safety monitoring (that) is both real-time and highly accurate".
 Evidence is provided to support this claim but not in the form of independent research published in a peer-reviewed journal.
 The research is a Kenzen sponsored abstract from the Experimental Biology 2021 Meeting.
 Read the abstract here.